-In April 2018, PUBG Corporation and PUBG Santa Monica, Inc. (collectively "PUBG"), filed a lawsuit against defendants NetEase, Inc., NetEase Information Technology Corp. and NetEase (Hong Kong) Limited in the U.S. District Court for the Northern District of California.
-PUBG subsequently dropped all claims against NetEase (Hong Kong) Limited, and added Hong Kong NetEase Interactive Entertainment Limited to the lawsuit.
-PUBG's complaint generally alleged that two of the Group's mobile games, Rules of Survival and Knives Out, infringed PUBG's copyrights and trade dress in their competing game, Player Unknown's Battlegrounds.
-On March 11, 2019, the Group entered into a settlement agreement with PUBG, and the lawsuit was dismissed.
-On October 15, 2019, PUBG filed a second lawsuit against the same NetEase defendants, also in the U.S. District Court for the Northern District of California, claiming the Group had allegedly breached the settlement agreement.
-On March 3, 2020, the court dismissed PUBC's new lawsuit, without prejudice, for lack of subject matter jurisdiction.
-On March 4, 2020, the Group initiated a declaratory judgment action against PUBG in the Superior Court of California for the County of San Mateo, requesting a declaration that the Group had not breached the settlement agreement.
-On March 13, 2020, PUBG filed a cross claim, realleging that the Group breached the settlement agreement.
-The court has set the trial date on May 1, 2023, and the litigation remains ongoing.
+In April 2018, PUBG Corporation and PUBG Santa Monica, Inc. (now known as Krafton, Inc. and Krafton Americas, Inc., respectively, or "the Krafton Parties"), filed a lawsuit against defendants NetEase, Inc., NetEase Information Technology Corp. and NetEase (Hong Kong) Limited in the U.S. District Court for the Northern District of California.
+The Krafton Parties subsequently dropped all claims against NetEase (Hong Kong) Limited, and added Hong Kong NetEase Interactive Entertainment Limited to the lawsuit.
+The Krafton Parties' complaint generally alleged that two of the Group's mobile games, Rules of Survival and Knives Out, infringed the Krafton Parties' copyrights and trade dress in their competing game, Player Unknown's Battlegrounds.
+On March 11, 2019, the Group entered into a settlement agreement with the Krafton Parties, and the lawsuit was dismissed.
+On October 15, 2019, the Krafton Parties filed a second lawsuit against the same NetEase defendants, also in the U.S. District Court for the Northern District of California, claiming the Group had allegedly breached the settlement agreement.
+On March 3, 2020, the court dismissed the Krafton Parties' new lawsuit, without prejudice, for lack of subject matter jurisdiction.
+On March 4, 2020, the Group initiated a declaratory judgment action against the Krafton Parties in the Superior Court of California for the County of San Mateo, requesting a declaration that the Group had not breached the settlement agreement.
+On March 13, 2020, the Krafton Parties filed a cross claim, realleging that the Group breached the settlement agreement.
+In May 2023, the court held a bench trail and subsequently found that the Group had breached such settlement agreement and awarded the Krafton Parties US\$6 million in liquidated damages but denied a request for injunctive relief by the Krafton Parties.
+After the court issued its final statements of decision, the parties settled the matter to avoid further litigation.
+There was no material impact on the Group's consolidated financial s